 You can create a laptop stand, toys for your kids, and or things to decorate your home.

 But is a Glowforge worth the price tag?
 Keep reading this Glowforge review to find out.

-There are many great things about Glowforge but there are some things that you should know before you buy one.
+There are many great things about Glowforge but there are some things that you should know before you

 The Box is Huge!

 The box that the Glowforge comes in is huge.
 You see pictures but you don’t realize how big it is until you have the box sitting in front of you.

 And you’ll need to keep the box just in case you need to send the Glowforge in for repairs.
 So be sure you have a place to store a box 3 of your kids could fit in.